North Carolina Sea Grant Seeks Coastal Research Proposals

 Contact: John Fear, firstname.lastname@example.org

 North Carolina Sea Grant is now accepting preproposals for the 2024–2026 applied research grant cycle to address problems affecting coastal ecosystems, economies, and communities.
-The deadline for preproposals is January 13, 2023.
+The new deadline for preproposals is February 3, 2023.

 “This funding opportunity continues our tradition of connecting innovative research and outreach programs across our state’s public and private universities with coastal and coastal watershed communities to address critical, place-based, needs,” says Susan White, North Carolina Sea Grant’s executive director.
 “Rural areas in the state, including much of the coast, face a combination of challenges — including economic, social, and environmental stressors.”